Cobrijani/Elusive/deployment/filebeat_firewall[DEPRECATED]/README.md

-# Firewall filebeat scripts and configuration folder
+# Firewall filebeat scripts and configuration folder [DEPRECATED]

+Folder filebeat contains configuration that is needed to process firewall logs

 - "__install.ps1__" is script that downloads latest filebeat and installs it on local windows machine with preffered install location from [filebeat reference documentation](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation.html)